bogdanSgithub/bogdanSgithub/README.md

 # Hi I'm Bogdan 👋

 I’m currently studying computer science at John Abbott College.
-I'm passionate about Frontend, Backend Development and ML.
+I'm passionate about Backend Development and ML.
 ### 💼  Things that I'm currently working on:
 * Learning Machine Learning using Scikit-Learn and Streamlit 💡
 * Learning Front-End Web Development using React 🌐